casualcore/casual-java-http/README.md

 ## What is it?

 It's a JAX-RS application that provides the functionality to make ```TPNOTRAN``` calls to exported casual java services as well as imported casual services.
+If a service exist locally then that service is called, if not - tpcall is issued using casual-caller.

 ## Prerequisites